loighic/macro/docs/pt1b/demand.md

 </tbody>
 </table>
 <div class="caption"><div align="left">
-<strong>Table 1</strong>&nbsp;&nbsp;&nbsp;The demand schedule for gasoline lists the possible prices and quantity demanded at each price&mdash;in this case, per week for a medium sized country.
+<strong>Table 1</strong>&ensp; The demand schedule for gasoline lists the possible prices and quantity demanded at each price&mdash;in this case, per week for a medium sized country.
 </div></div>